Henry J. M. Barnett: Professional career

 Dr. Barnett was the founding president of the Canadian Stroke Society, which later merged with the Heart and Stroke Foundation of Canada, which had been formed in 1952.

 He was a reviewer for many medical and scientific journals including Stroke.
 He served as its chief editor from 1982 to 1987 and ultimately, his own biography appeared in that journal, written by his disciple-neurologists J David Spence and Vladimir Hachinski.

 From its founding in 1986, he was the president and scientific director of Robarts Research Institute until his retirement in 1995.

 Dr. Barnett was innately scientific and curious.
 He did not suffer fools gladly, projecting power while remaining affable.
 His trainees were in fear of being late for any rounds or appointment.
 Consults were expected to be on the chart within 24 hours, without exception.
 He taught that 95% of the diagnosis was in the history and that the most important thing was to never miss anything treatable.

 He was a fierce negotiator with his dean.
 As part of his agreement to come to London, he wrested 3 appointments for neuropathologists to be hired, unheard of for a city of ¼ million, the size of London, Ontario at the time.
 He succeeded in this negotiation, and thus neuropathologists Melvyn J. Ball, Joseph J. Gilbert and John C.E.
 Kaufmann were hired, Dr. Kaufmann being convinced by Barnett to move to Canada from South Africa.
 On Barnett's arrival in London, there were 2 neurologists already, and the question he was asked was why any more would be needed.
 By providing a valuable service, the Neurology team grew quickly from 2 Neurologists and no residents to 14 Neurologists and 6 residents.

-Neuroradiology was clinically promoted: every patient with a stroke had a carotid angiogram – unheard of in those days – so what had happened to the patient could be analysed.
-Barnett was truly one of the fathers of Stroke Neurology.
+During that period, neuroradiology was routinely utilized, and every stroke patient underwent a carotid angiogram to analyze the event.
+Barnett became a foundational figure in the field of stroke neurology.

 Neuropathology was deemed core by Barnett, who had spent summer time in pathology as a medical student.
 Running an academic enterprise, he insisted that an autopsy was done on every patient who died, so learning could occur and families could have closure.
 Results were presented in weekly clinico-pathologic conferences that everyone in the Department of Clinical Neurological Sciences, both faculty and residents in training, would compulsorily attend.
 The result was an interdisciplinary atmosphere that was unrivalled at the time, and still, few centers have Departments of Clinical Neurosciences where all 4 disciplines of clinical neuroscience (Neurology, Neurosurgery, Neuroradiology, Neuropathology) are appointed and mingle to discuss patients.

 Clinical trials

-Dr. Barnett published the results of his clinical trials in the New England Journal of Medicine.
+Dr. Barnett published the results of his clinical trials in The New England Journal of Medicine.